ebi-pf-team/interproscan6/docs/workflows_modules.md

         * Hashed sequences
     * Executes:
         * Python script `scripts/lookup/lookup_check.py`
-            * Look up if pre-calculated matches from any member database in InterPro
+            * Look up to see if there are any pre-calculated matches from any member database in InterPro
     * Output:
         * `dict` of seqs with matches in InterPro, seqs without matches in InterPro, and all seq data
 2. `LOOKUP_MATCHES`